-Name of Director Nominee Background Information Richard H. Roberts Mr. Roberts, 65, has served as a director of the Company since April 1994.
+Mr. Roberts, 66, has served as a director of the Company since April 1994.
+Mr. Roberts has served as a director of Forward Air Corporation (NASDAQ: FWRD), a publicly traded freight and logistics company, since March 2021.
 In January 2011, Mr. Roberts was appointed to the position of Commissioner of the Department of Revenue of the State of Tennessee and served as Commissioner until December 2016.
 As Commissioner, Mr. Roberts streamlined the department's operations, and initiated and oversaw the selection and implementation of a new comprehensive tax collection system.
 From August 2007 until February 2008, Mr. Roberts served as the Chief Financial Officer of Friends of Fred Thompson, Inc. Mr. Roberts served as Senior Vice President and Secretary of Landair Transport, Inc. from July 1994 to April 2003, while serving as Senior Vice President, General Counsel and Secretary of Forward Air Corporation during the same time period.
 From May 1995 until May 2002, Mr. Roberts served as a director of Forward Air Corporation.
 Mr. Roberts also was a director of Landair Corporation from September 1998 until February 2003.
 Mr. Roberts entered into the private practice of law in 1985 with Baker, Worthington, Crossley and Stansberry, Washington, D.C. and Nashville, Tennessee.

 Mr. Roberts' experience as a corporate attorney and an executive officer and general counsel of two public companies brings extensive legal, operational and public company finance experience to the Board of Directors.
 Through his former position as Commissioner of the Department of Revenue of the State of Tennessee, Mr. Roberts brings leadership experience and a thorough and insightful perspective to a wide range of financial, regulatory and risk management issues.
 Additionally Mr. Roberts' experience on the Board of Directors of companies in other industries further demonstrates his leadership capability and broad knowledge of financial and operational issues that companies face.

-Leigh Walton Ms. Walton, 69, has served as a director of the Company since February 2020.
+Ms. Walton, 70, has served as a director of the Company since February 2020.
 Ms. Walton, a partner at Bass, Berry & Sims PLC, has more than 40 years of experience advising public companies in the areas of corporate governance, mergers and acquisitions, private equity transactions and securities offerings.
 Ms. Walton served for three years as the chair of the American Bar Association's Mergers & Acquisitions Committee, an organization with over 5,000 members in 40 countries.
 In September 2019, Ms. Walton was also elected as a member of the American College of Governance Counsel, a professional, educational, and honorary association of lawyers widely recognized for their achievements in the field of corporate governance.

 Ms. Walton brings substantial experience to the Board in the areas of corporate finance and corporate governance through her extensive tenure practicing law in those areas.
 She also has extensive background in public company board responsibilities, processes and dynamics through her service as an advisor to numerous public company boards over many years.
-The Board believes these skills and this background will be very valuable, and at the same time her appointment advances the Board's commitment to diversity in the leadership of the Company.